antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

     // Fit the data to get a model var model = estimator.Fit(data);

-    // Use the model to get predictions on the test dataset var scores = model.Transform(reader.Read(new MultiFileSource(@"Data\issues_test.tsv")));
+    // Use the model to get predictions on the test dataset and evaluate the accuracy of the model var scores = model.Transform(reader.Read(new MultiFileSource(@"Data\issues_test.tsv")));
     var metrics = MultiClassClassifierEvaluator.Evaluate(scores, r => r.label, r => r.score);